kavyaks99/portfolio/README.md

 This portfolio highlights:

 Development Methodology: A detailed explanation of my approach to development.

-Relevant Experience: Showcases my skills and past projects.
+Relevant Experience: Showcases my skills and the companies I’ve worked with in the past.

 Contact Information: Includes links to connect with me.

 Resume: Access to download or view my resume.

 It also includes animations using Leneis Scroll for smooth scrolling and Framer Motion for engaging animations throughout the site.

-## Learn More

 ## Live Website